openconfig/reference/rpc/gnmi/mixed-schema.md

   be treated as a full device configuration replacement.
 * The `replace` operation for a setRequest containing both CLI and OpenConfig SHOULD be supported.
-The content of the two origins SHOULD be be merged, with precedence to CLI for any overlapping configuration, and then the replace operation performed.
+The content of the two origins SHOULD be merged, with precedence to CLI for any overlapping configuration, and then the replace operation performed.
 Since the CLI is interpreted as a full configuration replacement, the result of this setRequest should be a full configuration replacement with the merged